 - UCLA Students, Staff and Faculty: Your BruinCard serves as your library card.
 Your library number is your University ID number plus the digit in the lower right corner on the back of your card.

 - Other UC Students, Staff and Faculty: You can use your library card from your home campus.

-- Researchers working with UC faculty: UC faculty can authorize others to check out Library items on their behalf by obtaining a Faculty Authorization (Proxy) Card.
+- Researchers working with UC faculty: Check out the Faculty Authorization (Proxy) Card page.

 - UCLA retirees: You are entitled to a free BruinCard upon retirement, which serves as your library card.